raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 Below your new variables, create a list of 64 items.
 Each item represents one pixel on the LED matrix, and corresponds to one of the colour variables you defined.
 Draw your picture by putting a variable where you want its assigned colour to appear.
-We have drawn an Astro Pi by using the black (`b`) pixels as the background and the grey (`g`) pixels to draw the metal parts of the Astro Pi Flight Case:
+We have drawn an Astro Pi by using the black (`b`) pixels as the background and the grey (`g`) pixels to draw the metal parts of the Astro Pi flight case:

 ```python
  picture = [